bcoca/ansible-documentation/docs/docsite/rst/vault_guide/vault_encrypting_content.rst

    ====================== ================================= ====================================

-.. [#f1] Ansible cannot know if it needs content from an encrypted file unless it decrypts the file, so it decrypts all encrypted files referenced in your playbooks and roles.
+.. [#f1] Ansible cannot know if it needs content from an encrypted file unless it decrypts the file, so it decrypts all encrypted variable files referenced in your playbooks and roles.

 .. _encrypting_variables:
 .. _single_encrypted_variable: